Alcohol and Other Drugs

 This policy also contains requirements for complying with the DFWA.
 St. Catherine will conduct a biennial review of its alcohol and drug program to determine its effectiveness, implement needed changes and ensure that disciplinary sanctions are consistently enforced.

-The unlawful or unauthorized possession, use, consumption, sale or distribution of illicit drugs and/or alcohol by St. Catherine students and employees on St. Catherine property or as a part of St. Catherine activities is strictly prohibited.
-This policy applies to all full-time and part-time students and all full-time and part-time employees, including faculty, administration, exempt and nonexempt staff, union employees and any student employees and interns.
+It is illegal in Minnesota for persons under the age of 21 to possess or consume alcohol.
+The unlawful or unauthorized possession, use, consumption, sale, or distribution of alcohol and/or illicit drugs by St. Catherine students and employees on St. Catherine property or as a part of St. Catherine activities is strictly prohibited.
+This policy applies to all full-time and part-time students and all full-time and part-time employees, including faculty, administration, exempt and nonexempt staff, union employees, contractors, and any student employees and interns.

 In addition to the University-wide policies and procedures, the following guidelines protect the rights of all campus residents and promote responsible use of alcohol in campuses residences: